trizen/sidef/TUTORIAL.md

 ## Topic variable

-The special topic variable (`_`) is declared at compile-time in all the block-objects of a program.
-Its name may not be seen very often because it has been overtaken by the elegant unary dot (`.`) operator:
+The special `_` variable is pre-declared within all block objects during program compilation.
+Its usage might not be prevalent due to the prevalent use of the sleek unary dot (`.`) operator:

 ```ruby
 [25,36,49].map {.sqrt} \